Top 10 Things that Started Out Being Good but Then Became Extremely Lame and Pretentious

 The first 10 seasons were gold, but oh my...

-DC Comics DC Comics, Inc. is an American comic book publisher.
+DC Comics, Inc. is an American comic book publisher.
 It is the publishing unit of DC Entertainment, a subsidiary of Warner Bros.
-DC Comics is one of the largest and oldest American comic book companies.
+Discovery.
+DC Comics is one of the largest and oldest American comic book companies, known for iconic characters such as Superman, Batman, and Wonder Woman.

 It started out knowing how not to take everything it made as seriously as possible.
 Then The Dark Knight was released, inspiring numerous mediocre imitators (we're looking at you, Man of Steel and Dawn of Justice).
 This caused DC to think everything needed to be edgy and "badass" (Aquaman and Doom Patrol?
 Really?).